Hercules Capital Inc (HTGC) Shares Up Despite Recent Market Volatility - News Heater

 HTGC’s Market Performance

-HTGC stock saw an increase of 4.37% in the past week, with a monthly gain of 1.40% and a quarterly increase of -2.61%.
-The volatility ratio for the week is 1.39%, and the volatility levels for the last 30 days are 1.53% for Hercules Capital Inc (HTGC).
-The simple moving average for the past 20 days is 3.10% for HTGC’s stock, with a 7.47% simple moving average for the past 200 days.
+HTGC stock saw an increase of 4.07% in the past week, with a monthly gain of 3.60% and a quarterly increase of 0.59%.
+The volatility ratio for the week is 2.07%, and the volatility levels for the last 30 days are 1.50% for Hercules Capital Inc (HTGC).
+The simple moving average for the last 20 days is 4.40% for HTGC stock, with a simple moving average of 9.11% for the last 200 days.

 Analysts’ Opinion of HTGC